MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/object-expression/$setField.md

 ---
-  title: setField object expression usage in Azure Cosmos DB for MongoDB vCore
+  title: $setField object expression usage in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The setField command is used to add, update, or remove fields in embedded documents.
   author: avijitgupta